-- 1. BIOLOGICAL: The biological integrity of the Ohio River shall be safeguarded, protected, and preserved. - 2.
-DISSOLVED OXYGEN: The average concentration shall be at least 5.0 mg/L for each calendar day; the minimum concentration shall not be less than 4.0 mg/L. During the April 15-June 15 spawning season, a minimum concentration of 5.0 mg/L shall be maintained at all times. - 3.
-TEMPERATURE: Allowable stream temperatures are:
+- A. BIOLOGICAL: The biological integrity of the Ohio River shall be safeguarded, protected, and preserved. - B. DISSOLVED OXYGEN: The average concentration shall be at least 5.0 mg/L for each calendar day; the minimum concentration shall not be less than 4.0 mg/L. During the April 15-June 15 spawning season, a minimum concentration of 5.0 mg/L shall be maintained at all times. - C. TEMPERATURE: Allowable daily maximum stream temperatures are based on the following table (in degrees Fahrenheit), where MP is mile point below Pittsburgh, and Julian Day is the number day of the year (1 366):